tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ```
 This produces three files: a binary .saf file which contains the log-scaled allele frequency likelihoods at all sites, its associated .saf.idx index file,
 and a binary .pos file that contains the positions of sites in the .saf file.
 You can have a look at the allele frequency likelihoods using
 `realSFS`.
-The first two columns are chromosome and position, followed by 2N+1 columns with the log likelihoods for allele frequencies 0, 1/2N, .. ,2N+1.
-When
+The first two columns are chromosome and position, followed by 2N+1 columns with the log likelihoods for allele frequencies 0, 1/2N, ... ,2N+1.
-calculating the folded SFS, even though there are 2N+1 likelihoods for each site, all of the likelihoods beyond frequency N are zero (-inf in log scale) and can be ignored.

 ```bash
 $DATDIR/prog/bin/realSFS print $DIR/output/calmas_region_folded.saf.idx | less -S